Zy0d0x0/Sat-Tracker/README.md

 * Add auto update if time has gone over 24 hour running period.

-* Add custom list of sats to track.
+* Add a cutom argument to allowing a satelite list, currently only supports 1 custom satelite at a time.